 “For behold, the day is coming, burning like an oven, when all the arrogant and all evildoers will be stubble.”

-And the testimony of Jesus himself: “As it happened in the days of Lot – they were eating, drinking, buying, selling, planting, building, but on the day Lot went out from Sodom, fire and sulphur rained from heaven and destroyed them all” (Luke 17:28f).
+And the testimony of Jesus himself: “They were eating, drinking, buying, selling, planting, building, but on the day Lot went out from Sodom, fire and sulphur rained from heaven and destroyed them all.
+So it will be on the day when the Son of Man is revealed” (Luke 17:28f).
 “I came to cast fire on the earth, and would that it were already kindled!”
 (Luke 12:49).
 The image of casting fire on earth is the same as in John’s vision, and as when God told an angel to take from between the cherubim burning coals and scatter them over Jerusalem (Ezek 10:2), foreshadowing Nebuchadrezzar’s setting fire to the city.

 Trumpets were sounded before the fall of Jericho, the first city to be taken by the Israelites after their years in the wilderness.
 Each day for seven days seven priests walked round its wall, blowing their trumpets, the ark of the covenant following them and all Israel’s men of war marching in front and behind.
 On the seventh day they walked round the city seven times, the priests blowing their trumpets with each circuit.
 Then the people gave a great shout and the wall fell down – probably in an earthquake.
 The city was burned, and everything in it (Jos 6:24).